microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 ### Token providers

 The [FrsAzFunctionTokenProvider]({{< relref "https://github.com/microsoft/FluidFramework/blob/main/experimental/framework/frs-client/src/FrsAzFunctionTokenProvider.ts" >}}) is an implementation of `ITokenProvider` which ensures your tenant key secret is not exposed in your client-side bundle code.
 The `FrsAzFunctionTokenProvider` takes in your Azure Function URL appended by `/api/GetFrsToken` along with the current user object.
 Later on, it makes an axios `GET` request call to your Azure function by passing in the tenantID, documentId and userID/userName as optional parameters.
-Your Azure function is responsible for mapping between the tenant ID to a tenant key secret to generate and sign the token such that the service will accept it.

 ```javascript
 const config = {